Rules

 3. Users wishing to use the collections in the Departments: Early Printed Books, Manuscripts, Maps, Music, Ephemera and the Print Room report their desire to visit the Information Desk, where, after showing a valid library card, they are given an access card to the special collections area.

-4. During the first visit to each of the reading rooms of the Departments, the user is required to complete and sign a declaration.
+4. Upon the initial visit to any of the Departments’ reading rooms, users must complete and sign a declaration.

 5. During each visit to the reading rooms of the Departments, the user must present a valid ID document or a valid library card and be registered in the electronic or traditional visitors’ book.